Cheapest car insurance in Washington, D.C. for a bad driving record

 Cheapest car insurance in Washington, D.C. with multiple tickets

-This table shows Washington, D.C. drivers how much multiple tickets increase premiums.
+This table shows drivers in Washington, D.C. how much having multiple tickets can raise their insurance premiums.

 CompanyAverage annual premium for clean recordAnnual premium with a speeding ticket